“Architecture is more than just building”

 An informal international movement, with participants in Europe and North America; the beginnings of Dada correspond to the outbreak of World War I and for many participants, the movement was a protest against cultural and intellectual conformity—in art and more broadly in society—that corresponded to the war.

-The Canadian University Dubai is pleased to announce that it will be organizing the first international Dubai Art, Design & Architecture Conference (DADA 2018) in partnership with the International Institute of Advanced Studies (IIAS) from the 20th to the 22nd of February 2018 in Dubai.
+The Canadian University Dubai is pleased to announce that it will be organizing the first international Dubai Art, Design & Architecture Conference (DADA 2018/2019) in partnership with the International Institute of Advanced Studies (IIAS) in Dubai.

 In the present day and in an increasingly multilateral world no longer governed by a single aesthetic dogma a dialog on all cultural aspects is of paramount importance and as the world continues to expand beyond the traditional confines of connectivity with innovation and disruption at the forefront of every conversation, it is time to consider the why this and the why not this in an entirely new light.